 - 40 Bond Street

+One57 is another one of the best condos in NYC.
 The tower dubbed One57 was developed by Extell Development Company in 2013, with a design by renowned architect Christian de Portzamparc.
 The 90-story tower offers 92 luxury condominiums perched atop a 210-key, five-star Park Hyatt Hotel, and is the tallest mixed-use building in NYC.
 The Central Park South tower features an indoor swimming pool, a private restaurant, yoga and fitness rooms, a library, a conference center, as well as access to the amenities at the Park Hyatt.

 The 14-story, 46-unit tower rising at 70 Vestry Street in Tribeca was completed in 2018 by the Related Companies, boasting a design by Robert A.M.
 Stern.
 Interiors were designed by AD100 architect Daniel Romualdez.
 Amenities at the luxury building include a double-height, artwork-filled lobby, a lavish spa suite with sauna and steam rooms, an 82-foot indoor swimming pool, and a children’s pool.
 There’s also a squash court, a yoga studio, a residents’ lounge, a cafe, and a Pilates studio.

+Any list of luxury condos in NYC would be incomplete without a mention of 15 Hudson Yards.
 Developed by the Related Companies and Oxford Properties and designed by Diller Scofidio + Renfro, the 88-story tower at 15 Hudson Yards was completed in 2019.
 The Chelsea luxury tower features 285 apartments with interiors envisioned by the Rockwell Group.
 Building amenities include a fitness center, a parking garage, a swimming pool, a rooftop deck, pied-a-terre, and plenty of storage space.

 The 131-story Central Park Tower at 217 West 57th Street was developed by Extell Development Company and the Shanghai Municipal Investment Group.
 It boasts a design by Adrian Smith + Gordon Gill Architecture, and it topped out in 2019.
 The Central Park South luxury tower features 179 apartments and a plethora of top-notch amenities, including a doorman, a fitness center, a parking garage, a rooftop deck, and a swimming pool.